IceTimux/pastebin/README.md

 pastebin is a minimalist, open source online pastebin created to be easily deployed to heroku.

 # Heroku installation
-Press te deploy to heroku button
+Press the deploy to heroku button

 # Self-hosted installation
 ## Installing dependencies